ShuanLim/slims-password-generator/README.md

 ## Purpose

-A web page to pseudorandomly generate a password.
+A web page to randomly generate a password.

 ## Built With